willstott101/GimpFormats/README.md

 A pure python implementation of the GIMP XCF image format.
 Use this to interact with GIMP image formats

-Issues and contributions very much wanted/ needed :smile:
+Issues and contributions very much wanted/ needed 😀

-Previously under `gimpformats_unofficial` now under `gimpformats`

 - [Getting started](#getting-started)
 - [Next tasks (see below)](#next-tasks-see-below)